muratk3n/thirdwave/en/README.md

 way..

 3W is not at a point it can build, right now it merely disrupts and destroys.
-Like my earlier ex of Newt in front of a chat app, the app disrupts the singular Speaker, adds nothing.
+Like my earlier example of Newt in front of a chat app, the app disrupts the singular Speaker, adds nothing.

 ---